iammohitsakhuja/logs-analysis/README.md

 - Who are the most popular article authors of all time?
 - On which days did more than 1% of requests lead to errors?

+## Repo Contents

+- `analysis.py` contains the actual program that runs on the database.
+- `database.py` contains the Database class that is used to connect and query the database.

 ## Requirements

 - [Python interpreter](https://www.python.org/downloads/release/python-364/)